Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @figure{/user_guides/boolean_operations/images/operations_image047.png,"P-Curves for Face 2",230}

-Please, pay attention to the Zoom value of the Figures.
+Pay attention to the Zoom value of the Figures.

 It is obvious that starting with some value of *ScF*, e.g. *ScF>1000000*, all sloped p-Curves on *Face 2*  will be almost vertical.
 At least, there will be no difference between the values of angles computed by standard C Run-Time Library functions, such as *double acos(double x)*.
 The loss of accuracy in computation of angles can cause failure of some BP sub-algorithms, such as building faces from a set of edges or building solids from a set of faces.